GLOBAL MARKETS-Oil down, stocks mixed as Japan slips into recession

 The Japanese yen steadied against the U.S. dollar, pulling

-back from a fresh seven-year low, as the economic data set the
+back from a fresh seven-year low, as the news set the stage for

 Japan's economy shrank an annualized 1.6 percent after a 7.3